 [T]he Christian scholar approaches the Bible with the . . . presumption that what is thus far unexplained is not therefore unexplainable.
 He or she does not assume that discrepancies are contradictions.
 And, when he encounters something for which he has no explanation, he simply continues to do research, believing that one will eventually be found.

 And, on page 145 of his book entitled Is the Bible True?, Allen Bowman, Ph.D., cautions,

 Patient, impartial examination of supposed contradictions is essential.
 Jumping to conclusions about them is never profitable.
 It is especially important to suspend judgment when full evidence is not available.
 It is a mistake to conclude that because we cannot solve a given problem, the problem is insoluble – At best our information is spotty.
 The available evidence points strongly to the conclusion that if our knowledge were complete the consistency of the Word of God would be apparent throughout.

 In determining what is meant by the term biblical inerrancy, it is important to understand that the term applies to only the original manuscripts of what has been translated or paraphrased into many versions of the Bible.
 However, it is reasonable to believe that God has done what is necessary to assure the basic integrity of His Word and, therefore, the generally-accepted Christian versions of the Bible satisfactorily represent what was stated in the original manuscripts.

-[Note: For a discussion of the significance of biblical inerrancy, see our article entitled “The Importance of Biblical Inerrancy.”
-And, for evidence regarding the credibility of the Bible, see our article entitled “Is the Bible Reliable?”]
+[Note: For a discussion of the significance of biblical inerrancy, click on “The Importance of Biblical Inerrancy.”
+And, for evidence regarding the credibility of the Bible, click on “Is the Bible Reliable?”]